 - Safety: Florida has a relatively low crime rate compared to other states, but as with any location, it is vital to research the specific area where you are considering moving to ensure that it is safe.

 - Community and culture: Florida has a diverse culture and community.
 You will want to research where you are considering moving to understand what it is like and whether it will be a good fit for your family.

 Is Moving from PA to FL the Right Choice For You?

-Yes, Florida has beautiful beaches, awesome amusement parks, and no state income tax.
+Florida has beautiful beaches, fantastic amusement parks, and no state income tax.